CDCgov/MIRA/pkgdown/index.md

 - unzip the file and find two folders:
     1. `tiny_test_run_flu`
     2. `tiny_test_run_sc2`
-- move these folders into `FLU_SC2_SEQUENCING`
+- move these folders into `MIRA_NGS`
-  - if you cannot find the FLU_SC2_SEQUENCING folder in your Linux section of file explorer, look in Linux-->home-->your username
+  - if you cannot find the MIRA_NGS folder in your Linux section of file explorer, look in Linux-->home-->your username

-- Open your browser and type http://localhost:8020 in the address bar.
-- Click `Refresh Run Listing` in MIRA, you should now see these folders listed.
-- Click `Download Samplesheet`.
-  - This will give you an excel sheet with available barcodes populated.
-Add in our samplenames for ONT data (Illumina data will self identify samplenames based on fastqs)
-- Save the samplesheet and then upload it by clicking on `Drag and Drop your Samplesheet or Click and Select the File`
-- In the dropdown box 'What kind of data is this?', select the correct data type.
-  - If SC2 full genome, also select your primers.
-- Click 'START GENOME ASSEMBLY'
-- Toggle 'Watch IRMA progress' to see IRMA's stdout stream.
-- When "IRMA is finished!" is displayed,  Click "DISPLAY IRMA RESULTS"

 <hr>